Sukumu/sukumu.github.io/README.md

 # sine_wave_interference
-A simple web app, built with PyScript.
+A simple web app that plots sine wave interference, built with PyScript (also, some experiments with PyScript).